Dutch Quirk #98: Talk back to authorities

 The answer to that question is a bit difficult.

-If you’re as fearless as the Dutchies are, then maybe try it out — speak up in that class you’ve been scared to share your thoughts in, or try having a casual convo with your boss during happy hour.
+If you want to be as fearless as the Dutchies are, then maybe try it out — speak up in that class you’ve been scared to share your thoughts in, or try having a casual convo with your boss during happy hour.

-But, as far as it goes for heckling the politie, we’ll leave that one up to you.
+But as far as heckling the politie goes, we’ll leave that one up to you.

 What do you think of this Dutch quirk?
 Have you experienced it?
 Tell us in the comments below!